-Dream Home Raffle
+Dream Home Sweepstakes

+Held in conjunction with Pioneer Expedition is the annual Dream Home Sweepstakes.
 Each ticket provides the buyer with 20 chances to win a fabulous cash prize or \$150,000 in credit toward a new home.
 The Dream Home Sweepstakes also boasts great incentives for ticket sellers, including cash, gift certificates, and the chance to win free DHS tuition.
 Please call the Office of Advancement for more information about becoming a Dream Home Volunteer or buying and selling tickets.